carbonatefan/OPTiMAL/README.md

 Submitted to Climates of the Past.*\
 doi:

+The GPR model, with its built-in nearest neighbour distance screening (together called 'OPTiMAL'), is recommended as the default method for predicting SSTs from GDGT distributions.
+The FWD model is provided for comparison and as an avenue for potential future development.
+See manuscript for further details.

 ## Getting Started

 This repository contains all of the code and files you will need to run both the GPR model and the FWD model.
 Start by downloading this repository in its entirety.
 The contents are as follows: